alexlaurence/NIfTI-Image-Converter/README.md

 ## Permissions

+If you didn't install nii2png through pip, you may need to grant nii2png.py permission to execute.
 On unix systems, Python scripts can be made executable using the following process:

 ```
 $ chmod +x nii2png.py